AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

 Example #6
 ~~~~~~~~~~

-This program is the same as the previous one except that, to avoid the flow warning at the array assignment, the mode of *A* in the specification of *Init* has been changed to **`in out`**.
+This program is the same as the previous one except that, to avoid the flow warning at the array assignment, the mode of *A* in the specification of *Init* has been changed to :ada:`in out`.

 .. code:: ada